This cake frosting is named for the length of time it must be beaten in the final stage.

 - 3 large egg whites, room temperature

-Beat frosting on medium speed until cool, 5 to 10 minutes.
-The frosting should be thick and shiny.
+Beat the frosting on high speed until cool, about seven minutes.
+It should be thick and shiny.
 Use immediately.